 While adapting to mundane household tasks, Tatsu finds that being a house husband has its own challenges, from the battlefield known as supermarket sales to failures in the kitchen.
 Despite living peacefully, misunderstandings seem to follow him left and right.
 The Way of the Househusband follows the daily life of the comically serious ex-yakuza as he leaves behind his dangerous previous life to become a stay-at-home husband.

-- episodic comedy + slice of life
+- Episodic comedy + slice of life.

-- will actually make you laugh
+- Will actually make you laugh out loud.

-- dismantles gender roles
+- Dismantles gender roles.

 If you like fairy tales: